Course Content

 Module 3: Group Case Study

-The group case study will enable participants to apply their newly acquired knowledge from the first two modules in a practical case study.
-Participants will be divided into groups and tasked with developing due diligence solutions for a given case that addresses RBC issues in supply chains.
+The group case study will enable participants to apply their newly acquired knowledge from the modules.
+Participants will be divided into groups and tasked with a group presentation at the end of Module 1, 2, and 4.
+Participants will only give one group presentation.

 Module 4: In-depth Study of Key RBC Issues